brandonserna/sentiment2emoji/README.md

 # sentiment2emoji

-🤩 Sentiment to Emoji 🤩
+🤩 Sentiment2Emoji 🤩

-A side project that given a string of text a machine learning classifier attempts to predict the appropriate sentiment and return an emoji.
+Find an emoji for a passage of text.
+This project uses machine learning to predict the sentiment (multivariate) of a given string and return an appropriate emoji.
+There is a web service provided using flask that is can be found at the demo link below.

+_Emotions_:

+* Love
+* Anger
+* Joy
+* Surprise
+* Sadness
+* Fear

 ### Sample

-__input:__ ""
+__input:__ "The last jedi was the greatest movie!"

+__output:__ 😍

+__input:__ "Collard greens are absolutely disgusting "

+__output__: 😡

-## Quick Start for Flask app
+### Quick Start for Flask app

-Requires: Python 3.6 and Flask

 ```sh
 python flask-app.py
 ```

-## Demo
+### Demo

 ```
 https://sentiment2emoji.herokuapp.com/predict
 ```

+### Resources and References

+Thank you

+* Python
+* Pandas
+* Scikit-learn
+* Numpy
+* Matplotlib
+* Data: ```F. Calefato, F. Lanubile, N. Novielli. “[EmoTxt: A Toolkit for Emotion Recognition from Text](https://arxiv.org/abs/1708.03892)” To appear in *Proceedings of ACII 2017, the 7th International Conference on Affective Computing and Intelligent Interaction*, San Antonio, USA, Oct.
+23-26, 2017.```